If, like me, you are a chocolate lover, chances are that your heart has sunk more than once since 2013,… Read More

 If, like me, you are a chocolate lover, chances are that your heart often sinks when you see click bait stories about cocoa, the bean that is used to make your chocolate, on the internet.
 These stories sometimes refer to so-called ‘chocolate extinction’ or share scary accounts on working conditions on cocoa farms in Côte d’Ivoire and Ghana, the two main producing countries.

 At the World Cocoa Foundation (WCF), we work every day to make cocoa sustainable so you can enjoy chocolate and cocoa farmers can prosper.
-The cocoa supply chain is complex, and the journey from the cocoa tree to your Valentine’s Day date includes lots of different players, technologies to transform the ingredients, and logistics.
+The cocoa supply chain is complex, and the journey from the cocoa tree to your Easter egg hunt includes lots of different players, technologies to transform the ingredients, and logistics.

-Here’s what you need to know when you share chocolate with your loved ones this February.
+Here’s what you need to know when you share chocolate with your loved ones this spring.

 1. Child labor is a major issue in cocoa, and a complex problem to solve.